comfortdelgro/compass-design/apps/docs/data/components/table-v2/table-v2.md

 ### Loading

-By default, the Table V2 uses Progress component as the default loading indicator.
+By default, the Table V2 uses the circular Progress component as the default loading indicator.
 Users can replace it with any other React components (Spinner, linear Progress, etc).
 ## Props

 | Name                     | Type                                | Default              | Description                       |